How to Become a Heavy or Tractor-trailer Truck Driver

 Most companies require their truck drivers to have a high school diploma or equivalent.

-Upon finishing these classes, drivers receive a certificate of completion.
+Upon finishing their classes, drivers receive a certificate of completion.

-The U.S. Department of Transportation is considering requiring all newly hired interstate truck drivers to take a truck-driving course.
+The U.S. Department of Transportation is considering a requirement that mandates all newly hired interstate truck drivers to take a truckdriving course.

 Licenses, Certifications, and Registrations